jchen9314/learn-data-engineering/data-lakehouse/dbx_de_associate_certi_prep.md

     - COPY INTO
       - idempotently and incrementally load new data files
         - files that has already been loaded are skipped
+      - COPY INTO did not detect new files after the last load
+        - COPY INTO keeps track of files that were successfully loaded into the table, the next time when the COPY INTO runs it skips them.
+You can change this behavior by using COPY_OPTIONS 'force'= 'true', when this option is enabled all files in the path/pattern are loaded.

       ```sql
       COPY INTO table